fayzullayevgaybulla1105/bots/README.md

 When I started diving into TypeScript, I learned a lot about JavaScript itself.

 # Installation
--  npm setup
+-  `npm setup`

 # Launch the bot
 ## Local development
 Write to @BotFather on Telegram and create your bot.
-You will receive a token that looks like this : 123:abc.
-Create a file bot-token.txtand paste it there.
+You will receive a token that looks like this `: 123:abc`.
+Create a file `bot-token`.txtand paste it there.